 21. Rocket Park – Grand Junction, Colorado

 The out-of-this-world Rocket Park in Grand Junction, Colorado has an interesting history.
-In the 1960s a rocket-shaped jungle gym was built on the site – formerly known as Melrose Park – and despite it being popular with the locals, in 2009 it was deemed unsafe and put out of service.
-However, rather than the rocket being consigned to the scrap heap, it was spruced up before being installed as a piece of art at a new inclusive playground, which was opened in May 2010.
+In the 1960s, a rocket-shaped jungle gym was built on the site – formerly known as Melrose Park – and despite it being popular with the locals, in 2009 it was deemed unsafe and put out of service.
+However, rather than the rocket being consigned to the scrap heap, it was spruced up before being installed as a piece of art at a new inclusive playground.
 The new park has a cool space theme and was designed by Play & Park Structures.
 Its budget: around $200,000.
 The facility has plenty of ramps so that all kids can play on the equipment, while the smooth surface is decorated with retro-looking rockets and stars.
-Other attractions include interactive games, “rocket control” panels, multi-sensory toys, and accessible swings.
+Other attractions include interactive games, “rocket control” panels, multi-sensory toys and accessible swings.

 20. Jacob’s Park – Boynton Beach, Florida